hemc4/hbots/README.md

 # Tinder Auto Like Bot
-This bot uses your cliets UI to simulate the clicks.
+This bot uses your clients UI to simulate the clicks.
 No Tinder API required.

 ## Demo Video